Durable Goods Orders

 Definition

 Durable goods orders refer to the number of orders received by manufacturers of durable goods.
-Durable goods typically have a long lifespan, are expensive, and require advance planning for purchase.
-Therefore, the number of durable goods orders can reflect consumers' and businesses' expectations for future economic development.
+These goods typically have a long lifespan, are expensive, and require advance planning for purchase.
+Therefore, the number of durable goods orders can reflect consumer and business expectations for future economic development.

 Origin

-The tracking and analysis of durable goods orders originated in the mid-20th century.
-With the acceleration of industrialization, governments and economists began to pay attention to durable goods order data as an important indicator of economic health.
-The U.S. Department of Commerce has been regularly publishing durable goods orders reports since the 1950s.
+The concept of durable goods orders originated in the mid-20th century as industrialization and manufacturing grew.
+Governments and economists began to focus on durable goods orders as an indicator of economic health.
+The U.S. Department of Commerce has been regularly publishing durable goods orders data since the 1950s to help analyze economic trends.